Alumni News

 Winter 2022

-Devon M. Bremer is a Director of Clinical Education Administration working with medical students and physicians.
+Devon M. Bremer is a Certified Listener Poet Cohort 2 alum and Director of Clinical Education Administration working with medical students and physicians.

-Sailaja Devaguptapu is a published poet, writer and researcher, wellness facilitator, designing and developing courses on Health Humanities; a practitioner and trainer of Heartfulness; and an organizer and trainer for programs and workshops related to wellness, arts, writing & poetry in the context of healthcare and mental health.
+Sailaja Devaguptapu is a Certified Listener Poet Cohort 2 alum.
+She is a published poet, writer and researcher, wellness facilitator, designing and developing courses on Health Humanities; and an organizer and trainer for programs and workshops related to wellness, arts, writing & poetry in the context of healthcare and mental health.

 Cohort 3